domiyanyue/my_notes/move_semantics_rvalue_reference.md

     vector<int> v{4,5,6};
     func(std::move(v));
 ```
 Now we can bind both an rvalue or lvalue (using explicit cast `std::move`) to an rvalue reference parameter.
-We will see next how to write a move constructor besides a copy constructor.
+We will see next how to write a move constructor.

 ### Move Constructor
 As we mentioned in the beginning, rvalue references and move semantics are proposed to solve this problem: creating a constructor that performs move instead of copy.
 Imagine we have a class that encapsulates an pointer style array, before C++11, we would write it as: